 Nominees must be in good academic standing.
 This information will be confirmed through the Registrar’s Office.

 - inform nominee of intent to nominate

 - connect with members of Michener’s community (students, faculty, clinical coordinators, etc.) for additional information

 - confirm criteria information with the nominee

-The Selection Committee, representing students, faculty, and administration, will convene in May to review all nominations and select a valedictorian.
-All nominees will be notified of the Committee’s decision.
+The Selection Committee, representing students, faculty, and administration, convenes in May to review all nominations and select a valedictorian.
+All nominees are notified of the Committee’s decision.